About Rural Oklahoma Birth & Wellness Initiative

 Our Vision.

-We envision rural Oklahoma communities where families are supported by strong, coordinated systems of care that are built from within the community itself.
+We envision rural Oklahoma communities where families are supported by strong, connected systems of care built from within the community itself.

-Providers and community organizations collaborate with shared understanding and trust
+• Providers and community organizations work together with shared understanding and trust

-Families receive continuity of care across pregnancy, birth, postpartum, and early parenting
+• Families experience continuity of care across pregnancy, birth, postpartum, and early parenting

-Systems are responsive to lived experience and local realities
+• Systems remain responsive to lived experience and the realities of rural life

 Our vision is not a single program or service.
-It is a connected ecosystem of support where workforce development, community coordination, and direct care work together to improve outcomes and strengthen rural families for generations.
+It is a connected ecosystem of care where community leadership, workforce development, clinical collaboration, and direct support work together to strengthen rural families for generations.

 Our Approach.